huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 model.save_pretrained("saved_model")
 ```

+Have a look at this [blog post](https://medium.com/pytorch/bettertransformer-out-of-the-box-performance-for-huggingface-transformers-3fbe27d50ab2) to learn more about what is possible to do with `BetterTransformer` API for encoder models.

 ### Decoder models

 As of PyTorch 2.0, the attention fastpath is supported for both encoders and decoders.
 The list of supported architectures can be found [here](https://huggingface.co/docs/optimum/bettertransformer/overview#supported-models).